-In 2014, the Legislature authorized the Farm Internship Pilot Project in Washington State.
+In 2010, the Legislature authorized the Farm Internship Pilot Program in Washington State.
 This first-of-its-kind program allows interns to work on small farms in select Washington counties.
 Farm interns learn about farming practices and gain hands-on experience with farming activities.
 Interns participating in this program are exempt from minimum wage requirements and are not required to be paid.
-Instead of a wage, they receive education and experience about specific farming activities.
+Instead of a wage, farm interns receive education and experience about specific farming activities and are entitled to industrial insurance protections while participating in their internship.

-Farms with annual sales of less than $250,000 per year are eligible to apply to participate in the project, and must be located in one of the following 20 counties:
+Farms with annual sales of less than $250,000 per year are eligible to apply to participate in the program, and must be located in one of the following counties:

 The farm owners must participate in the everyday work and management of the farm and, ideally, farm owners will be working alongside the intern.